erickcastrillo/Diquis/CONTRIBUTING.md

 - Release notes for significant contributions
 - PROJECT_OVERVIEW.md acknowledgments

-Thank you for contributing to La Cantera! 🚀⚽
+Thank you for contributing to Diquis! 🚀⚽